seppeon/SCoro/README.md

 # SCoro

-A stackless, resumable, resettable coroutine library for C++17.
+A stackless, resumable, resettable state machine style coroutine library for C++17.
 This was made when I discovered that C++20 coroutines very frequently require heap allocation and their embodied types are erased.

 This library allows: